INTRODUCTION

 TARGET CUSTOMERS

-Eddy current inspections can be deployed in any sector that uses heat-transfer systems, including the petrochemical, power generation, industrial air-conditioning, and commercial heating-unit industry sectors.
+Eddy Current tube inspection can be deployed in any sector that uses heat exchangers, including the petrochemical, power generation, pharmaceutical, industrial air conditioning, commercial heating unit, and food industries.

 KEY CUSTOMER BENEFITS